kkoscielniak/digital-garden/tools/automation/macros/arc-url-md.md

 ---
-title: Copy Arc Url as a Markdown link
+title: Copy Arc Url as MD
+customHeader: true
 ---

 # Copy Arc Url as a Markdown link